 Justin is a digital currency investment strategist and co-founder of Cyber Capital, a cryptocurrency investment fund in The Netherlands.
-For Bitcoin Wednesday’s Special Edition on Crowd Sales on 12 April 2017, he will give a presentation about his fund and its approach to new tokens.
-He will also give his perspective on the dramatic rise in the number of token sales in the first half of 2017 and whether this is a short-lived bubble or just the start of a paradigm shift away from traditional funding sources.
+He will serve as session chair for Bitcoin Wednesday’s CoinFest edition on 4 April, 2018.
+For Bitcoin Wednesday’s Special Edition on Crowd Sales on 12 April 2017, he gave a presentation about his fund and its approach to new tokens.
+He also talked about his perspective on the dramatic rise in the number of token sales in the first half of 2017 and whether this is a short-lived bubble or just the start of a paradigm shift away from traditional funding sources.

 In addition to Justin’s work for Cyber Capital, he is a miner and trader.
 After some early successes with cryptocurrency investment, he decided to devote himself to the field full time.
 He currently focusses on “fundamental analysis” of cryptocurrencies, analyzing the factors he considers to be especially important for investment: game theory, token distribution, governance and degree of innovation.
 Justin also specializes in researching governance models, and is an active participant in some of the major debates in the industry.
 He is also a voting member of Bitcoin Unlimited, and an outspoken proponent of large blocks.

 He previously studied music and audio engineering and worked as a live sound engineer for several years.
 After that he earned a degree in political philosophy and history at Auckland University in New Zealand, and moved to The Netherlands to manage a tourism business for his family.

 On Friday, 2 December 2016 Justin spoke during Bitcoin Wednesday’s workshop on governance and the blockchain held during MoneyLab at Pakhuis de Zwijger.